Introduction to the Manufacturing Industry

 All of these are intended to manage the cybersecurity risk.

 The purpose of the initiative is to create a target profile that focuses on cybersecurity outcomes so that manufacturers can compare their current profile against the target.
-The comparison identifies gaps so that manufactures can perform “gap mitigation”.
+The comparison identifies gaps so that manufacturers can perform “gap mitigation”.
 Below is the NIST Cybersecurity Framework profile.

 Manufacturing Security Issues